 The quantities of emissions are adapted from a study conducted in neighbouring Kenya intended to assess greenhouse gases along the coffee value chain.
 Total amount of GHGs emitted at the processing stage (wet processing) is estimated at 2.51 KgCO2e/kg coffee beans (Maina et al., 2015).
-The GHG emissions are estimated at 16, 315-102,910 US \$ per tonne of
+The GHG emissions are estimated at 16, 315-102,910 US \$ per tonne of coffee beans.
+Of the total GHG emissions, the highest proportion (98%) is due to generation of wastewater from pulping, fermentation and washing of coffee cherry.
+The rest arises from transport (1.4%) and energy use (0.7%) during processing.

-Emission during domestic and international coffee transport
+Emissions during domestic and international coffee transport

-The total domestic transport emissions are estimated at 97.5 kgCO2e per tonne of green coffee bean is based on an estimated distance of 650 km while the international transport emissions are estimated at 110.7 kgCO2e per tonne based on a distance 12,200 km.
+The total domestic transport emissions are estimated at 97.5 kgCO2e per tonne of green coffee beans based on an estimated distance of 650 km, while the international transport emissions are estimated at 110.7 kgCO2e per tonne based on a distance 12,200 km.
 The emission rate per km is however lower for international transport (by flight at 0.00907 kgCO2e per tonne per km) compared to the domestic transport rate (by lorry at 0.15 kgCO2e per tonne per km).
 The total value of GHG emissions for both domestic and international transport is estimated at 1,353-8,536 US \$ per tonne of coffee beans.